Scrutiny Meeting13:00 - 16:00 | 11.03.24 - Merseyside Liverpool City Region Combined Authority, Mann Island, Liverpool

 To further increase the openness and transparency around policing in our region, Emily also invites the public to submit their questions on policing and community safety in our region, which she in turn puts to the Chief Constable and her team during these sessions.

-The focus for this meeting will be Merseyside Police's response to 999 calls as well as their response team and Road Safety.
+The focus for this meeting will include Merseyside Police's response to 999 calls and road safety.

 Merseyside’s Police Commissioner Emily Spurrell said: "One of my most important jobs is to hold the Chief Constable to account on Merseyside Police’s progress.